scoconno/scoconno.github.io/ancient/Euthyphro/addendum.md

 ## Conclusion

 S has shown that pious # to be loved by the gods.
 At best, these two strictly correlate with one another.
 But don't get too bogged down in this specific argument; perhaps you are unsure how exactly S argues that pious # to be loved by the gods.
-The general point you want to take away from this week is that S believes an adequate definition of X must satisfies three conditions:
+The general point you want to take away from this week is that S believes an adequate definition of X must satisfy three conditions:

 **X is defined as P if and only if:**